 The leaves of a red maple are from 2 to 6 inches wide.
 They tend to look 3 lobed rather than 5 lobed (lobes are the sections of the leaf), although technical definitions allow for both.
 And they have a saw-toothed, jagged edge to them with not a smooth curve anywhere; that’s the giveaway for me.

-Our sugarbush is very dense, so most of the leaves are far enough up in the air that I have to squint a bit to see them.
-But, I was able to find a few leaves around the base of my reds as proof that I had squinted effectively.
+Our sugarbush is very dense.
+Most of the leaves are far enough up in the air that I have to squint to see them.
+I was able to find leaves around the base of my reds as proof that I had squinted effectively.

 The sugar maple leaf: five lobes, smooth edges, turns a variety of colors in fall.